 About Your Credit

-Three digits you need to know: Understanding and improving your credit score
+Three digits you need to know: Understanding and tips on improving your credit score

 If you're thinking about buying a house or car, applying for a credit card or even purchasing insurance, there are three digits you need to know.
 Those three digits make up your credit score and greatly influence virtually every important financial transaction you make.
 So it makes sense to know what your score is, understand what it means and learn what you can do to improve it.

 How do you get a credit score?
 Every person who has ever borrowed money or utilized credit has a score that reflects how well he or she has handled that credit in the past.
 It considers factors like how much credit you have, how much money you owe and whether you have made past payments on time.
 Essentially, lenders believe how you've handled credit in the past is a good indicator of how you will handle it in the future.
 So your credit score serves as a quick, objective and reliable predictor of how likely you are to repay your next loan on time.

 If you've had credit problems in the past – such as late payments or even a delinquent account charged off -- chances are your credit history has some strikes against it.
 If that is the case, many banks and credit unions may shy away from loaning you money.
 Fortunately, there are companies experienced in providing credit to consumers who have less-than-perfect credit scores.

 "Today, one-third of people who seek automotive financing have some blemishes on their credit records.
 However, just because they don't qualify for prime-rate loans doesn’t mean there aren't other resources they can turn to," says Steve Bowman, Chief Credit and Risk Officer at GM Financial, an auto finance company that does business with auto dealers in the United States and Canada.
 "Our company is committed to offering a second chance to consumers who have had financial difficulties."